 Depending on your child’s stamina, attention, and type of evaluation being completed, the evaluation can take anywhere from three to five hours.
 This time may be broken up over two days or during one testing sessions with breaks included.

 What can I expect once the evaluation is complete?

 Once the evaluation is complete, the evaluator will write a report summing up your child’s performance and outcomes.
 You will be contacted and a mutual time will be determined so that this report will be shared with you and discussed thoroughly during a face to face meeting.
 Any questions can be answered.
-The turnaround time is typically one to two weeks.

 What can I expect during the consultation meeting?

 During the consultation meeting, we want to gain information about why you are interested in having your child evaluated, your child’s history and educational background and any other relevant information.
 We like to start the evaluation with as much information as possible.